danmarksmiljoeportal/map-components/doc/usage/components.md

-## Usage
+## Component usage

-The package contains multiple components, that can be used independently from each other as stand alone or in combination.
+The DMP Map Components package contains multiple components, that can be used independently from each other as stand alone or in combination.

 The components are implemented in Vue 3 and is easiest to integrate in Vue 3 applications but has been tested to also works in other scenarios for example vanilla JavaScript, Ember JS and Angular.